fkie-cad/Sandroid_Dexray-Intercept/docs/user-guide/index.rst

 User Guide
 ==========

-This comprehensive user guide covers all aspects of using SanDroid - Dexray Intercept for Android malware analysis and application behavior profiling.
+This comprehensive user guide covers all aspects of using Sandroid - Dexray Intercept for Android malware analysis and application behavior profiling.

 .. toctree::
    :maxdepth: 2